Savings Goal Calculator

 The math uses the future value of a series formula: FV = PV × (1+r)n + PMT × [((1+r)n − 1) / r], where PV is your starting balance, PMT is the monthly contribution, r is the monthly rate, and n is the number of months.
 The calculator solves for PMT — the exact monthly amount needed to hit your target.

 Common use cases: emergency fund (3–6 months of expenses), home down payment, education savings, or a 5-year wealth milestone.
 Use 4–5% for cash or CDs, 6–8% for a diversified investment portfolio.
+Want to see how fast you can pay off your mortgage with extra monthly payments?
+Our mortgage calculator runs that math instantly.

 Frequently Asked Questions